Suwayomi/Suwayomi-Server/README.md

 There are almost no quality of life features, including no library, no downloading for offline enjoyment and sadly no MangaDex search.

 Anyways, for more info checkout [finished milestone #1](https://github.com/AriaMoradi/Tachidesk/issues/2) and [milestone #2](https://github.com/AriaMoradi/Tachidesk/projects/1) to see what's implemented.

+## How does it work?
+This project has two components:
+1. **server:** contains the implementation of [tachiyomi's extensions library](https://github.com/tachiyomiorg/extensions-lib) and uses an Android compatibility library to run apk extensions.
+All this concludes to serving a REST API to `webUI`.
+2. **webUI:** A react SPA project that works with the server to do the presentation.

 ## Credit
 The `AndroidCompat` module and `scripts/getAndroid.sh` was originally developed by [@null-dev](https://github.com/null-dev) for [TachiWeb-Server](https://github.com/Tachiweb/TachiWeb-server) and is licensed under `Apache License Version 2.0`.